This post contains affiliate links. If you use these links to buy something, we may earn a commission, but it doesn't cost you anything. Thanks!

 Best Dye Sublimation Printers for Photos

 So far we’ve focused on sublimation printers that are designed for heat transfer applications.
 It would be easy to assume that sublimation printers all work for printing heat transferable images but that’s not the case.
 Some printers use the sublimation processes specifically for photo printing because of the fast printing speed and the fact that prints dry instantly - no more ‘oopies, there’s a thumb smudge!’

 These types of printers are ideal for photo booths or businesses that need to print high volumes of high photo-quality prints.
 You can use matte or glossy photo paper or even make stickers with these printers!
 PLEASE NOTE: These will not print on transfer paper for heat transferring images onto blanks.

 You can always tell a photo specific printer by its distinct output tray and boxy shape.
 This powerful photo printer can print 300 x 300 dpi 4 x 6 inch photos in 11.4 seconds!
 An awesome option for a photo booth.

 This higher end DNP version replaced the much loved DNP DS40.
 It’s got glossy or matte finish options, a wider range of print sizes, and 4 x 6 inch prints are made at a rapid 8.4 seconds each.

 The Best Sublimation Printer

 Hopefully this short list has helped you to determine the best sublimation printer for your budget and requirements.
-There are not many good cheap sublimation printers out there, as many of them get discontinued (like the Epson Artisan 1430).

 Leave a comment below with your favorite machines, or printers you think need to be on this list, and we'll add them to it!